Snoqualmie Pass: Climate

-Snoqualmie Pass as it climbs into the Cascades passes through a microclimate (humid continental)(Dfb) characterized by considerable precipitation, and at times hazardous conditions for travelers.
+The Snoqualmie Pass foothills (below ~1-2000 ft elevation) have a Csb (warm-summer mediterranean) climate, but climbing higher into the Cascades advances through a microclimate (warm-summer mediterranean continental, Dsb) characterized by considerable precipitation, especially during winter, and at times hazardous conditions for travelers.
 The average annual precipitation is over 100 inches; snowfall averages over 400 inches.
 The average annual number of days with measurable precipitation is over 170.
+Frosts can occur at any time of year, and snow can fall any time outside midsummer.

+The summit of Snoqualmie Pass is in hardiness zone 7b, with a yearly mean minimum of 9 F.

 The rapidly changing conditions require special cautions, relayed to motorists via variable message displays along I-90.
 Depending on traction they may call for tire chains to be installed, usually on large trucks but occasionally on smaller vehicles as well.
 Chain-up areas are provided along the side of the Interstate to facilitate the placement of chains.
 The pass has been subjected to closures when weather conditions become extreme.

 A snow shed, constructed in 1950 when the road was known as US 10, formerly covered the westbound lanes, but it has been replaced by avalanche bridges that stand away from the slope to allow slides to pass under the road, as of April 2014.

 WSDOT maintains cameras at selected locations along the pass to monitor weather conditions.
 Some of these cameras can be viewed via the internet.

 Recreation

 The area around Snoqualmie Pass consists of mountain chalets that are mainly seasonally occupied by residents of the Seattle metropolitan area, with approximately 150 year-round residents.
 Winter sports are the main draw, but outdoor recreation is available year-round.

 The Pacific Crest Trail crosses through Snoqualmie Pass and a variety of other trails are also available for hiking and climbing in the summer, cross-country skiing and snowshoeing during the winter months.

-Snoqualmie Pass is also the site of the Summit at Snoqualmie, a group of alpine ski areas managed by Boyne USA Resorts.
+The Seattle Parks Department opened the Seattle Ski Park at Snoqualmie Pass on January 21, 1934.
+It was the first municipally owned ski facility in the United States and was promoted by mayor John F. Dore.
+The city government closed the ski hill in 1940.
+Snoqualmie Pass is now the site of the Summit at Snoqualmie, a group of alpine ski areas managed by Boyne USA Resorts.
+It is the closest ski area to Seattle.
 The Summit consists of four ski areas: Alpental, Summit West (formerly named Snoqualmie Summit), Summit Central (formerly Ski Acres), and Summit East (formerly Hyak).
-The Summit at Snoqualmie is the closest ski area to Seattle.

 Snowmobiling just east of the pass is also popular during the winter months.
 Also in the summer and fall, paragliders and hang gliders may be seen flying above the valley, along the ridge and landing at Lake Keechelus.